Mission

 Overview

-Artemis II will be NASA's first crewed mission to the vicinity of the Moon since Apollo 17 in 1972.
-The mission will send four astronauts around the Moon to test all of Orion's systems with crew aboard in preparation for future lunar landing missions.
+Artemis II was NASA's first crewed mission to the vicinity of the Moon since Apollo 17 in 1972.
+The mission sent four astronauts around the Moon to test all of Orion's systems with crew aboard in preparation for future lunar landing missions.

-The approximately 10-day mission will demonstrate Orion's capabilities for deep space flight and validate critical systems required for human exploration beyond low Earth orbit.
-The crew will perform a powered lunar flyby, traveling farther from Earth than any human since the Apollo program.
+The 9-day mission demonstrated Orion's capabilities for deep space flight and validated critical systems required for human exploration beyond low Earth orbit.
+The crew performed a powered lunar flyby, traveling farther from Earth than any human in history.

 Mission Objectives

-• Test Orion spacecraft systems with crew in deep space environment
+• Tested Orion spacecraft systems with crew in deep space environment

-• Validate life support systems for extended missions beyond low Earth orbit
+• Validated life support systems for extended missions beyond low Earth orbit

-• Perform powered lunar flyby using Moon's gravity for free-return trajectory
+• Performed powered lunar flyby using Moon's gravity for free-return trajectory

-• Demonstrate high-speed reentry from lunar return velocities
+• Demonstrated high-speed reentry from lunar return velocities

-• Evaluate crew interfaces and operational procedures for future missions
+• Evaluated crew interfaces and operational procedures for future missions

 A full Moon is seen shining over NASA’s SLS (Space Launch System) and Orion spacecraft, atop the mobile launcher in the early hours of February 1, 2026.
 The rocket is currently at Launch Pad 39B at NASA’s Kennedy Space Center in Florida, as teams are preparing for a wet dress rehearsal to practice timelines and procedures for the launch of Artemis II.